United Arab Emirates national cricket team: 2000 – 2009

 With Bangladesh being promoted to ICC full membership, the UAE began to establish themselves as the top associate side in Asia, though they often fell short against the top associates in Europe and North America, a position that remains to this day.
 They won the ACC Trophy in 2000 and 2002, beating Hong Kong and Nepal in the respective finals, but finished fifth in the 2001 ICC Trophy in Canada.

 UAE hosted the 2004 ICC Six Nations Challenge and finished fifth, level on points with four other teams.
 The year was a busy one for the UAE cricketers as they played the first Intercontinental Cup match against Nepal, with Ali Asad taking nine wickets in the first innings.
 They beat Malaysia later in the tournament but lost to Canada in the semi-finals.
-They also won the ACC Trophy again, beating Oman in the final.
+They won the ACC Trophy again that year, beating Oman in the final.
 They returned to ODI cricket, losing to India and Sri Lanka in the first round of the Asia Cup, and finished fourth in the Hong Kong Sixes, beating India and South Africa on the way.

 They reached the semi-finals of the ICC Intercontinental Cup again in 2005, also playing a series against England A at Sharjah, losing all four matches.
 The 2005 ICC Trophy in Ireland saw them finish sixth.
 They beat Hong Kong in the final of the 2006 ACC Trophy, but began their 2006 ICC Intercontinental Cup campaign with an innings defeat by Namibia.
 The campaign continued with a draw against Scotland and a defeat by Ireland, again by an innings.
 They finished fourth in the first ACC Twenty20 Cup in 2007.

-Their campaign in the 2007-08 ICC Intercontinental Cup was unsuccessful, with just one win against Bermuda in their seven matches.
-Things went better for them in Division Two of the World Cricket League in Windhoek in 2007, winning the tournament after beating Oman in the final.
+Their campaign in the 2007–2008 ICC Intercontinental Cup was unsuccessful, with just one win against Bermuda in their seven matches.
+The team fared better in Division Two of the World Cricket League in Windhoek in 2007, winning the tournament after beating Oman in the final.

 They again played in the Asia Cup in 2008, losing to Bangladesh and Sri Lanka in the first round.
-Their 2008 ACC Trophy Elite began with a shock defeat by Saudi Arabia, their first ACC Trophy defeat since the 1998 semi-final.
+Their 2008 ACC Trophy Elite began with a shock defeat to Saudi Arabia, their first ACC Trophy defeat since the 1998 semi-final.
 They lost to Hong Kong in the final, ending a run of four consecutive titles.

 The UAE hosted and were runners-up at the 2009 ACC Twenty20 Cup, losing the final to Afghanistan, after winning four group matches and accounting for Oman in their semi-final.